bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+	is the object representation of the html elements of a webpage

 2. What is an event?

+	an event is any user interaction on a website

 3. What is an event listener?

+	an event listener is a tracker on an element and looks/waits for user interaction and gives the event a callback

 4. Why would we convert a NodeList into an Array?

+	to be able to manipulate the data

 5. What is a component?

+	a component is a set of reusable functions

 ### Git Set up